sam983/supermarket_sales_prediction/README.md

 # supermarket_sales_prediction
-this is a ipynb notebook for a kaggle problem
+this is a ipynb notebook solution for a kaggle problem